"Shumway's Original" Abraham Lincoln

 Our experience with this Shumway

 variety is that it is a very sturdy plant that produces nice yields of solid fleshed, dark red, good flavored medium-sized fruits that average about eight ounces.
-Although Shumway claimed lineage to the original, the elusive, and possibly exaggerated "bronzy" foliage tone, keeps us searching for the original 'Buckbee Abraham Lincoln' tomato.
+No where near the giant tomatoes they were exclaiming.
+Additionally, although Shumway claimed lineage to the original, the elusive, and possibly exaggerated "bronzy" foliage tone, keeps us searching for the original 'Buckbee Abraham Lincoln' tomato.
 Each packet contains approximately 20 seeds.